 - Face masks and other personal protective equipment (PPE), which limit the opportunities for virus transmission

-These measures infringe on civil liberties; however, without them, model simulations of the outbreak indicate the virus will quickly overwhelm the capacity of hospital and healthcare services, will infect billions, yes, billions, of people worldwide, and will kill millions.
+These measures infringe on civil liberties; however, without them, early model simulations of the outbreak indicated the virus would quickly overwhelm the capacity of hospital and healthcare services, infect billions, yes, billions, of people worldwide, and kill millions.
 In addition, the quality of patient care deteriorates in these circumstances, not just for COVID-19 patients but also for routine services (e.g. childbirths, dialysis, chemotherapy, emergency services, etc.).
 At the same, the responses proposed are incredibly disruptive– they will elevate unemployment, shutter businesses and shock the economy.
-They also will likely impose a psychological and emotional toll, and the overall economic effects may persist for years after NPI restrictions are lifted.
+They also will likely impose a psychological and emotional toll, and the overall economic effects may persist for years after NPI measures are lifted.

 Vaccination

 Toward the end of 2020, a number of vaccines completed Phase III testing and were approved for administration.
-These vaccines are being produced and distributed presently.
-It is important that vaccine production and distribution reaches all corners of the world.
-This is an ethical issue, and one that will likely help limit selection for new variants of concern.
-As the vaccines are distributed, it is critical that we maintain NPI controls and ramp up distribution.
+It was important that vaccine production and distribution reaches all corners of the world.
+As the vaccines were distributed, it is critical that we maintain NPI controls and ramp up distribution.
 It is a race, and we want to vaccinate as many people as possible before they are infected.